George Venables-Vernon, 1st Baron Vernon

-George Venables-Vernon, 1st Baron Vernon (9 February 1709 – 2 August 1780), was a British politician.
+George Venables-Vernon, 1st Baron Vernon (9 February 1709 – 21 August 1780), was a British politician.

+Early life

-Vernon was the son of Henry Vernon, of Sudbury, Derbyshire, and his wife Anne, daughter and heiress of Thomas Pigott by his wife Mary, sister and heiress of Sir Peter Venables, Baron of Kinderton, Cheshire.
-His father died in 1719, leaving him Sudbury Hall, and in 1728 he assumed by royal licence the additional surname of Venables after he had succeeded Sir Peter Venables to Kinderton in 1715.
+Vernon was born on 9 February 1709.
+He was the eldest, and only surviving, son of Henry Vernon, of Sudbury, Derbyshire, MP for Staffordshire and Newcastle-under-Lyme, and his wife Anne Pigott, daughter and heiress of Thomas Pigott of Chetwynd by his wife Mary Venables (sister and heiress of Sir Peter Venables of Kinderton, Cheshire).

+Career

+His father died in 1719, leaving him Sudbury Hall, and in 1728 he assumed, by royal licence, the additional surname of Venables after he had succeeded to the Cheshire estates on the death of his cousin, Anne Venables-Bertie, Countess of Abingdon (wife of Montagu Venables-Bertie, 2nd Earl of Abingdon), in accordance with the will of his uncle and her father, Sir Peter Venables.

-He sat as a Member of Parliament for Lichfield from 1731 to 1747 and for Derby from 1754 to 1762.
+Vernon began in politics as a Tory, but by 1754 was a supporter of Administration.
+He sat as a Member of Parliament, as an Anti-Walpole Whig, for Lichfield from 1731 to 1747 and for Derby from 1754 to 1762.

 In 1762 he was raised to the peerage as Lord Vernon, Baron of Kinderton, in the County of Chester.

 He lived at Sudbury Hall, one the country's finest Restoration mansions, which now is a Grade I listed building.

+Personal life

 Lord Vernon was married three times and several of his descendants gained distinction.
 He married firstly the Hon.
-Mary, daughter of Thomas Howard, 6th Baron Howard of Effingham, in 1733.
+Mary Howard, daughter of Thomas Howard, 6th Baron Howard of Effingham, in 1733.
 Together they had a son: